The W a Handley Charity Trust

 How to Apply

 This funder does not appear to have a public application process or published application guidelines.
 Based on the available information, grants appear to be made at trustee discretion in response to appeals.
-Organizations seeking funding should contact the trust through their administrative contact at Ryecroft Glenton.
+Organisations seeking funding should contact the trust through their administrative contact at Ryecroft Glenton.

 Contact for inquiries: